bgaborg/yamg/README.md

 Generator implementations:
 <ol>
-  <li>1.
-Perfect maze: a maze which has one and only one path from any point in the maze to any other point.
+  <li>Perfect maze: a maze which has one and only one path from any point in the maze to any other point.
 This means that the maze has no inaccessible sections, no circular paths, no open areas.</li>
 </ol>

 Solver implementations: